MJKWoolnough/limage/README.md

 }
 ```

-RGB is an image of RGB colours
+RGB is an image of RGB colours.

 #### func  NewRGB

 ```go
 func NewRGB(r image.Rectangle) *RGB
 ```
-NewRGB create a new RGB image with the given bounds
+NewRGB create a new RGB image with the given bounds.

 #### func (*RGB) At

 ```go
 func (r *RGB) At(x, y int) color.Color
 ```
-At returns the colour at the given coords
+At returns the colour at the given coords.

 #### func (*RGB) Bounds

 ```go
 func (r *RGB) Bounds() image.Rectangle
 ```
-Bounds returns the limits of the image
+Bounds returns the limits of the image.

 #### func (*RGB) ColorModel